The Ultimate Guide to Email Design and 13 Best Practices

 HubSpot Marketing Blog

-HubSpot sends subscribers Marketing Blog emails every day.
-These include a few blog marketing-related articles to read and learn from.
-If recipients choose, they may also subscribe to HubSpot’s Sales Blog and Service Blog emails.
+HubSpot used to send emails to Marketing Blog subscribers every day.
+These included a few blog marketing-related articles to read and learn from.
+If recipients chose, they could also subscribe to HubSpot’s Sales Blog and Service Blog emails.

-The emails are branded so readers immediately know who the email is from and what it will include.
-To make the daily emails engaging and unique, they include previews of the articles and an occasional quiz.
+The emails were branded so readers immediately know who the email is from and what it will include.
+To make the daily emails engaging and unique, they included previews of the articles and an occasional quiz.

 Starbucks Rewards